 The Canada-Ontario Job Grant (COJG) also provides training grants to help employers invest in workforce development initiatives.
 This funding program is available for both training to assist employees with disabilities and to improve the employability of a business’ workforce.

 Eligible businesses in Ontario can access this government funding to enhance their labour force by utilizing training and education for new/existing employees, including those with disabilities.
 These small business grants can be used to offset external training programs that lead to operational and productivity improvements.

-Eligible employers can access up to 66%-83% of eligible training costs to a maximum $10,000 in Ontario government grants per trainee.
+Eligible employers can access up to 50-100% of up to $15,000 in employee training costs per trainee.